nim-lang/Nim/doc/manual.rst

 ===================

 **Note**: This document is a draft!
 Several of Nim's features may need more precise wording.
-This manual is constantly evolving until the 1.0 release and is not to be considered as the final proper specification.
+This manual is constantly evolving into a proper specification.

 This document describes the lexis, the syntax, and the semantics of Nim.